TheLux83/100-days-of-code/log.md

 **Thoughts:** I've searched for a way to read arguments one types into my passphrase generator and stumbled upon argparse.
 After reading [the tutorial](https://docs.python.org/3/howto/argparse.html#id1), I've coded most of my arguments today.

+### Day 37: March 16, 2020

+**Today's Progress**: Little Design work. changed the buttons from 'Anzeigen | Bearbeiten' to 'Bearbeiten | Löschen' and vertically aligned the list

+**Thoughts:** Today was a short day for coding, so I designed the database a bit.
+Now I have german words in my forms and the user is able to delete an entry.
+Additionally, the list is vertically aligned to the bottom.
+Little, but important things.